-For the U.S., the American National Standards Institute (ANSI) is the national representative to ISO.
-ANSI relies on member standards development organizations to assure that U.S. interests are represented in the technical work of ISO.
-The International Code Council is accredited by ANSI to administer the U.S. Technical Advisory Group (US TAG) to the International Organization for Standardization Technical Committee 59 (ISO/TC 59): Buildings and Civil Engineering Works and Subcommittee 19 (ISO/TC 59/SC 19): Prefabricated Buildings.
+For the United States, the American National Standards Institute (ANSI) is the national representative to ISO.
+ANSI relies on member standards development organizations to assure that US interests are represented in the technical work of ISO.
+The International Code Council is accredited by ANSI to administer the US Technical Advisory Group (US TAG) to the International Organization for Standardization Technical Committee 59 (ISO/TC 59): Buildings and Civil Engineering Works and Subcommittee 19 (ISO/TC 59/SC 19): Prefabricated Buildings.

 About ISO/TC 59

 ISO Technical Committee 59 develops international standards in the field of Buildings and Civil Engineering Works.
 ISO/TC 59 standards include but are not limited to those of:

 - Organization of information in the processes of design, manufacture and construction

 - General geometric requirements for buildings, building elements and components including modular coordination and its basic principles, general rules for joints, tolerance and fits, performance and test standards for sealants